The Kyolic Garlic & Aerobic Fitness Trial

 This study aims to analyse the effect of Red Light Therapy, with or without additional Hyperbaric Oxygen Therapy, on cognition and brain health in people with mild and moderate cognitive impairment.

-Ongoing Studies Modality
+Ongoing Studies Not taking participants

 Prostate Cancer Screening Study